Aamon-Magnusson/Site/content/posts/tmux.md

 The default is `<C-b>`.
 The *pre*fix will lead each command, similar to the `<leader>` key in `Vim`.
 Like `<C-b> c`, for example.

+Here are some basics that I'm using to get used to `tmux`.
+Don't want to force too many, but these ones I find useful from the stat.

 ```
 <C-b> c New tab